There is probably no better way to welcome the beautiful spring season than growing stunning redbud trees that fully bloom in this very season.

 Often referred to as the ‘tell-tale sign of spring,’ redbud is a deciduous tree that is native to Eastern North America.
 It grows in abundance from south to Northern Florida and can sometimes even extend as far as west California.
 It is also the state tree of Oklahoma.

-Redbud trees belong to the family of flowering plants called Fabaceae (Leguminosae) which is also called the pea, legume, or bean family.
+Redbud trees belong to the family of flowering plants called Fabaceae (Leguminosae), which is also called the pea, legume, or bean family.
 The trees are best known and are very popular for their small pink blooms accompanied by large, heart-shaped leaves in varying colors.

 Most of the redbud cultivars have colored foliage varieties that further enhance the overall beauty, look and appeal of these trees.
-The foliage color typically ranges between blue, green, burgundy, gold and chartreuse while the flowers usually sport a pink or white color.
+The foliage color typically ranges between blue, green, burgundy, gold, and chartreuse, while the flowers usually sport a pink or white color.

 The real beauty of redbud trees lies in the fact that every morning of the spring season, the sun throws its dazzling light on the dozens of clusters of redbud flowers that are fully unfurled, which makes them look like tiny, pink bursts of fireworks emerging from within the heart-shaped leaves.

-Redbuds are one of those low maintenance trees that don’t require extra or special kind of care.
+Redbuds are one of those low-maintenance trees that don’t require extra or special kind of care.
 However, they do have some basic requirements in order for them to attain full bloom and reach their maximum growth height.

 Redbud trees are very particular about growing in well-drained soil with just the right amount of moisture content.
 Most redbud varieties are incredibly drought-tolerant, and they don’t like getting too wet.

 To see the best display of flowers on these trees, you must plant and grow them under a full sun because that is what will bring out the best foliage color and also produce the most exotic floral show.
-Although redbuds are fairly tough and can even thrive well in part shaded conditions, full sun is ideal for them.
+Although redbuds are fairly tough and can even thrive well in part-shaded conditions, full sun is ideal for them.

 The only apparent drawback of these trees is that they are quite sensitive to herbicides, which can significantly affect their growth.